cblevins/f20-us-since-1876/_pages/schedule.md

 ~~**M., 9/7: No Class, Official Holiday**~~

 ~~**W., 9/9: The Progressive Era**~~ *Class moved to Monday, 9/14*
 - Class is postponed today.
 Professor Blevins is participating in the [Scholar Strike for Racial Justice](https://www.scholarstrike.com/), a mass action of higher education professionals protesting racist policing, state violence against communities of color, mass incarceration and other manifestations of racism.
 Instead of class, I will be holding an open forum for students to discuss these issues on our regular Zoom call.
-Please see class email for more information.
+Please see [this video](https://shorts.flipgrid.com/watch/12525965515423821) and my class-wide email for more information.

 **M., 9/14:** ~~**Environmentalism**~~ **The Progressive Era**
 - ~~Read your primary source packet in preparation for a mock Congressional hearing on proposal to dam Hetch Hetchy Valley~~